Asylum (antiquity): Ancient Rome

-The asylum (temple of the god Asylaeus) that Romulus is said to have opened at Rome on the Capitoline Hill, between its two summits, in order to increase the population of the city (Liv. i.
-8; Veil.
-Pat. i.
-8; Dionys. ii.
-15), was, according to the legend, a place of refuge for the inhabitants of other states, rather than a sanctuary for those who had violated the laws of the city.
-In the republican and early imperial times, a right of asylum, such as existed in the Greek states, does not appear to have been recognised by the Roman law.
+The asylum (temple of the god Asylaeus) that Romulus is said to have opened at Rome on the Capitoline Hill, between its two summits, in order to increase the population of the city was, according to the legend, a place of refuge for the inhabitants of other states, rather than a sanctuary for those who had violated the laws of the city.
+In the republican and early imperial times, a right of asylum, such as existed in the Greek states, does not appear to have been recognised by Roman law.
+Livy seems to speak of the right of asylum as peculiar to the Greeks.

-Livy seems to speak of the right (xxxv.
-51) as peculiar to the Greeks:—Temphim esi Apollinis Delium— eo jure sancto quo sunt templa quae asyla Graeci ap pellant.
-By a constitutio of Antoninus Pius, it was decreed that, if a slave in a province fled to the temples of the gods or the statues of the emperors, to avoid the ill-usage of his master, the praeses could compel the master to sell the slave (Gains, i.
-53); and the slave was not regarded by the law as a runaway—fugitivus.
+By a constitutio of Antoninus Pius, it was decreed that if a slave in a province fled to the temples of the gods or the statues of the emperors to avoid the ill-usage of his master, the praeses could compel the master to sell the slave, and the slave was not regarded by the law as a runaway (fugitivus).
 This constitutio of Antoninus is quoted in Justinian's Institutes (1. tit.
 8. s.
 2), with a slight alteration; the words ad aedem sacram are substituted for ad fana deorum, since the jus asyli was in his time extended to churches.

 Those slaves who took refuge at the statue of an emperor were considered to inflict disgrace on their master, as it was reasonably supposed that no slave would take such a step, unless he had received very bad usage from his master.
-If it could be proved that any individual had instigated the slave of another to flee to the statue of an emperor, he was liable to an action corrupti servi (Dig.
-4-7. tit.
-11. s.
-5.).
+If it could be proved that any individual had instigated the slave of another to flee to the statue of an emperor, he was liable to an action corrupti servi.
+The right of asylum seems to have been generally, but not entirely, confined to slaves.

-The right of asylum seems to have been generally, but not entirely, confined to slaves (Dig.
-48. tit.
-19. s.
-28. § 7.
-Comp.
-Osiander, De Asylis Gentilium, in Gronov.
-Thesaur. vol. vi.; Simon, Sur les Asyles, in Mem. de PA cad. des Inscript. vol. iii.; Bringer, De Asylorum Origine, Uau9 et Abusu Lugd.
-Bat.
-1828; C. Neu, De Asylis Gott.
-1837; respecting the right of asylum in the churches under the Christian emperors, see Rein, Das Criminalrecht der Romer, p.
-896.).